townsean/reward-chart-generator/README.md

 ## Synopsis

-The **Reward Chart Generator** is a simple web app can generate custom reward charts meant for tracking daily progress on a goal.
+The **Reward Chart Generator** is a simple web app that can generate custom reward charts meant for tracking daily progress on a goal.

 The user inputs include:
 * number of days